 which is to acknowledge that you have a shadow!

 When we can acknowledge darkness without blaming or hating yourself we have taken a HUGE step.
 Most of us immerse ourselves in deep denial (also known as that river in Egypt) It is so much easier to stuff it all down and sing the "Happy Song."
-We need to dig deep -- stop playing little baby games by finding excuses and pretending that the black wolf is just not there! (wolf you say? what wolf?)
+The true spirit journeyer digs deep, and does not pretend everything is okay, when it is not (wolf you say? what wolf?)

 Bottom line is that the best thing you can do for the world, the planet, the universe or life itself is to do your inner work!

 Your inner work must include transforming your shadow (Mr Black wolf) into gold.

 This is why shamanism is such a profound and amazing tool.
 So many people get caught up in psychic development classes, or watching psychic mediums talk to deceased Grandmothers, that they do not realize that they are only scratching the surface of the many-layered multiverse.
 If you want to truly connect you need to go to the higher vibrations that are only accessed by shamanic-type work.
 Whilst others can give you a glimpse, you can never truly connect until you do your inner work required to ascend energetically to match that vibration.
 That includes integrating and healing the shadow, for the shadow can be a dark and heavy weight that will hold you back, but it can also be the booster rocket that will propel you forward...(clever little black wolf!)